 Growing Blackberries at the Allotment

-Blackberry canes can be planted from January to April and come in a range of varieties along with Hybrid berries that grow similarly, such as loganberries, dewberries and tayberries to name a few.
+Blackberry canes can be planted from January to April and come in a range of varieties along with hybrid berries that grow similarly, such as loganberries, dewberries and tayberries to name a few.

-Bareroot plants can be bought when they are dormant and planted in the winter months and require a good space for growth.
+Bareroot blackberry plants can be bought when they are dormant and planted in the winter months and require a good space for growth.
 They do not need to be planted deeply but have the width for roots and expansion.
-They will like a sunny spot with regular watering when they are bearing fruit, although blackberries can cope with little water.

 blackberries 486654_1920